Thousands of years ago, Pompeii was a summer holiday destination for the rich and famous of the Roman Empire.

 Pompeii’s location is at the southeastern base of Mount Vesuvius, which didn’t go in its favor when the volcano erupted.

 The ancient Roman city had been strategically built at the mouth of the Sarnus (modern Sarno) River.
-Get directions
+Get Directions.

 Distance between Rome and Pompeii

-Pompeii is 250 Kms (155 Miles) by road, from Rome.
+Pompeii is 250 km (155 miles) from Rome by road.

 Pompeii by bus